Mr. Props Logo

 Costa Rica's STR regulatory framework has been shaped primarily through administrative decrees and municipal ordinances rather than dedicated national legislation.

-As of May 2026, no standalone short-term rental bill is pending before the Asamblea Legislativa that would fundamentally rewrite the current licensing or tax structure.
+As of May 2026, no standalone short-term rental bill is pending before the Asamblea Legislativa that would fundamentally rewrite the current licensing or structure.

 Recent Enacted Changes (2024-2025)